roninoss/plugin-primitives/README.md

 ### `withRemoveFile` 🤖 🍎

-Remove a file from the project.
+Removes a file and any references to it from the project.

 ```javascript
 withRemoveFile(config, {